Sherritt Hydrometallurgy Award

 Criteria

-Candidates must be CIM members who are either a Canadian citizen or an individual who, while resident in Canada, made significant contributions to the advancement of Hydrometallurgy.
+Candidates must be CIM members who are either Canadian citizens, permanent residents, or individuals residing in Canada who made significant contributions to the advancement of Hydrometallurgy.
 Exceptions to this membership requirement may be made in the case where a candidate has a substantial historical record of contributions to MetSoc.

 The Awards Committee of the Hydrometallurgy Section administers the award.